chili-epfl/FROG/README.md

 (more examples, and videos, on the [wiki](https://github.com/chili-epfl/FROG/wiki))

-## Branches

-Note that all active development happens on `develop`, and all pull requests should be based on this branch. `master` is a stable branch, where we will attempt to make no API changes until December 2017.
-We will attempt to fix bugs, and might add some features or packages, where this does not introduce backward-incompatibility.

 ## Set up

 * install [Meteor](https://www.meteor.com/install)
-* make sure you have a recent version of Node 8 (if you have node, but not the latest, you can try `npm install -g n; n latest`
+* make sure you have a recent version of Node 8 or 9 (if you have node, but not the latest, you can try `npm install -g n; n latest`

 * run the commands

   * `./initial_setup.sh` (if problem occur with bcrypt you can try to run `meteor npm install --python=python2.7` from the `frog/` directory)
-  * start `./run_and_watch_all.sh`, which watches all dependencies for changes, and recompiles with Babel

   * go to the `frog/` directory and run `meteor`

+  * see more developer scripts and details [here](https://github.com/chili-epfl/FROG/wiki/Development-workflow-and-tools), including how to automatically rebuild files in `ac/`, `op/` and `frog-utils`.

 * Go to http://localhost:3000/ on your browser